Over the weekend, we took another trip to our favorite antique show/flea market in Round Top and we came home with another truckload of goodies!

 Consequently, you will fold each square 3 times.

 The next step is to cut a tiny hole in the center of the page.
 This is where the stem will be as the pages become a rose.

-The corner you will cut is the corner that has 2 fold going to it, with no loose edges.
+The corner you cut is the corner that has 2 folds going to it, with no loose edges.

 Make sure you make a super tiny cut.
 If it’s too big, the flower will be too loose and wobbly on the stem.